MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-08-the-llm-flood-as-seen-from-the-trenches.md

 the learning process.
 Doubly so, if people start dropping the actual explanation step, and go to the resolution directly.

+The other impact I want to talk about is impact mitigation and resolution.
+When things are *down*, people want to get things up and running again ASAP.
+More than once have I seen people plug an error or a general description into an LLM interface and give it more and more credentials until the LLM spit out something that may or may not be related to the incident, and may or may not be a relevant factor to the incident.[^5]

 ## Impacts On The Work Itself.

 The "subtle bugs introduced by non-understanding of context" is an issue by